TiasPortal/Repository/README.md

 Hi!
-Here are some of my Leetcode Solutions!
+Here are some of my Leetcode Solutions and programming assignments!
 Tia